fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 ./partyman install
 ```

-This will download, unzip and install the latest release Particl Core daemon (`particld`).
+This will download, unzip and install the latest release Rhombus Core daemon (`rhombusd`).

-Start `particld` daemon:
+Start `rhombusd` daemon:

 ```bash
 ./partyman restart now
 ```

-Check `particld` status and verify everything is running correctly (you might need to wait a minute or two, before `particld` finishes starting up):
+Check `rhombusd` status and verify everything is running correctly (you might need to wait a minute or two, before `rhombusd` finishes starting up):

 ```bash
 ./partyman status